 replica: $(POD_NAME)

-Querier aggregates both:
+Now the Querier aggregates across both:

 # Total requests across all clusters